 Classics of Catholic Culture: An Edited Anthology with Commentaries (edited with Alasdair MacIntyre)(in progress)

-The Problem of Conscience in Spirituality and Religion within the Culture of Medicine: From Evidence to Practice (with Michael Moreland) (Oxford University Press) (in progress).
+The Problem of Conscience in Spirituality and Religion within the Culture of Medicine: From Evidence to Practice (with Michael Moreland) (Oxford University Press) (in press).

-The Complexity of Catholicism: Politics and Public Bioethics, in Jason T. Eberl, et al., eds., Catholic Perspectives on Bioethics (with Michael Fragoso) (Springer) (in progress).
+The Complexity of Catholicism: Politics and Public Bioethics, in Jason T. Eberl, et al., eds., Catholic Perspectives on Bioethics (with Michael Fragoso) (Springer) (in press).